-When a Diagnostic Trouble Code is active, the front panel red LED will blink the code.
+When a Diagnostic Trouble Code is active, the front panel red LED shall blink the code.
 The code is a sequence of flashes representing the numeric digit(s).
 One fast flash and a pause for the value ‘1’, two fast flashes and a pause for the value ‘2’ and so on.

-If there is a reason to support more than one digit, there will be a long pause between each digit sequence.
+If there is a reason to support more than one digit, there shall be a long pause between each digit sequence.

+If two or more Diagnostic Trouble Codes are active, each code could be flashed in sequence, followed by an extra long pause before the sequence restarts.

+Diagnostic Trouble Code Software Design

+The set of DTCs exist as a bit-array.
+In general, the software that can activate (set) a DTC shall also be responsible for deactivating (clearing) it.

+Each bit may have an associated DTC number, which permits grouping (e.g., Drum Motor codes may be 10, 11, 12, …, and then Water Pump may be 20, 21, …).

 Diagnostic Trouble Code List